 One of the most incredible things about Mexico is how much diversity there is from region to region in everything from the geography to the food and even the artisan goods.
 So many of these artisan goods are made by skilled locals and we highly recommend that you shop from them as a way to put more money into the local economy, help preserve their craft, and generally travel more sustainably.

-There you have it: the top tips before traveling to Mexico.
+There you have it: the 15 top Mexico travel tips.
 Any other tips you’ve learned during your travels?
 Share them with us in the comments below!

 Have Us Plan Your Mexico Trip